klehabe/Getting-And-Cleaning-Data-Assignment/README.txt

 Compiled by : Kgomotso Lehabe
 ==================================================================

-This file describes the work done in the creic run_Analysis.R to prepare this file for analysis.
+This file describes the work done in the script run_Analysis.R to prepare this file for analysis.
 This is the data that was collected for an experiment to monitor indivuduals performing different activities while wearing a smartphone on the waist.

 The step performed:
 ======================================